farshadshamsian/Automatic-sending-of-tweets/README.md

 With the python code that I put, you can easily send your tweets to several different accounts without needing time and copying and pasting repeatedly.

+#How to use the code (my suggestion)

-# First of all, you need to install Selenium Web Driver package
+1- First of all, install the pycharm software, which is a very famous Python IDE, and then install the Selenium Web Driver package.

-# And then download the latest version of Chrome Driver similar to your Chrome version from the link below and put it in a folder preferably in Driver C
+2- And then download the latest version of Chrome Driver similar to your Chrome version from the link below and put it in a folder preferably in Driver C
-"""

 https://www.bing.com/ck/a?!&&p=f4df424bcf146ddfJmltdHM9MTY2Nzg2NTYwMCZpZ3VpZD0wZmU3MmFhYy1hMWJhLTYzZjAtMzBiYS0zODlkYTAzMTYyMTYmaW5zaWQ9NTE4NQ&ptn=3&hsh=3&fclid=0fe72aac-a1ba-63f0-30ba-389da0316216&psq=chrome+driver&u=a1aHR0cHM6Ly9jaHJvbWVkcml2ZXIuY2hyb21pdW0ub3JnL2Rvd25sb2Fkcw&ntb=1
-"""

-# And enter the required values according to the explanations I put in the code
+3- And enter the required values according to the explanations I put in the code